How to Apply

 - Writing Sample

 A sample of your best academic paper must be written in English.
 (If one is not available, your best non-academic prose will suffice.)
 The academic writing sample must be written by the applicant alone.
-It should represent the writing ability of the applicant in order for the Graduate Committee to judge if his/her level in writing will lead to success in the graduate program.
+It should represent the writing ability of the applicant in order for the Graduate Committee to judge if their level in writing will lead to success in the graduate program.

 - Three Recommendations

 You will provide the names and email addresses of three recommenders in the online system.
 The recommenders will receive an email to submit their letters of recommendation.
 Professors who know the your academic abilities write the most useful and convincing letters.

 Non-native English speakers must have TOEFL score of 100 (IBT) or better or a minimum IELTS band score of 7.0 or better or a Duolingo English test score of 120.
 English proficiency scores must be submitted to the Office of Admissions.
 Please visit the Office of Admissions for further information regarding this requirement.
 You may also contact the International Office of Admissions at firstname.lastname@example.org